 Here is our list of great places to eat in Kreuzberg:

-• Markthalle Neun is a huge indoor market with a dozen vendors all over the world.
-This place is a must for any street-food lover.
+- Markthalle Neun is a huge indoor market with dozens of vendors from all over the world.
+This place is a must-visit for any street-food lover.
 There are several craft beer and wine booths which would be a great bonus to your food discoveries.
 Big Stuff Smoked BBQ is usually praised by foodmall regulars for its excellent €9–€19 priced meat plates.

-• Il Casolare has the best Italian pizza in the city, costing about €8–€12.
+- Il Casolare has the best Italian pizza in the city, costing about €8–€12.
 A homey atmosphere with the chef greeting the guests comes as a bonus.
-Might be packed to the gills in the evening, so if you definitely want to get in, book in advance.
+Might be packed to the gills in the evening, so if you definitely want to get in, book a table in advance.

 Where to Stay in Kreuzberg Berlin?